St Bernards Well

 At the review clinic:

-Depending on your results, you may be booked in with Nurse Becky again to review things with you.
+Depending on your results, you may be booked in with Nurse Becky to review things with you.
 If not, Dr Lamb or Dr Reid will review your results and, if necessary, a follow-up appointment will be made to discuss your treatment plan and next steps.
 This can be in person or over the phone - let us know what you would prefer!
 Please make an appointment with your usual doctor if you have problems to discuss that are not to do with your diabetes.

 How often do I need a check?